lupyuen/lupyuen.github.io/src/marathon.md

 1. Landing on the heel?
 Nope, that's for walking (not running)
 1. Short strides, don't overstride
 1. No stomping or dragging of feet
+1. Every 2 km: Maybe do some stretching.
+Rotate / revolve the knees.
+Squat down and twerk sideways.

 TODO: Pic of cadence